-In December 2021, Hemogenyx Pharmaceuticals LLC entered into a service agreement to establish Research Cell Banks (RCBs) for production of the Company's proprietary recombinant protein(s) encoded by cDNAs.
+In December 2021, Hemogenyx Pharmaceuticals LLC entered into a service agreement to establish Research Cell Banks (RCBs) for production of the

+Company's proprietary recombinant protein(s) encoded by cDNAs.
 From 31 December 2021 through 31 December 2022, Hemogenyx Pharmaceuticals LLC has paid £199.956 (CHF 214,063) under this agreement.
 Under the terms of the agreement, Hemogenyx Pharmaceuticals LLC may pay up to CHF 590,000 at its discretion in aggregate, inclusive of the amounts already paid.

 In December 2021, Hemogenyx Pharmaceuticals LLC entered into service agreements with another party to produce components of the Company's CAR-T product candidate.
 Under the terms of the agreement, Hemogenyx Pharmaceuticals LLC must pay an aggregate of £1,970,911 (\$2,109,957) in milestone payments during the term of production.
-From 31 December 2021 through 31 December 2023, Hemogenyx Pharmaceuticals LLC has paid £1 (\$1,134,059) under these agreements.
+From 31 December 2021 through 31 December 2023, Hemogenyx Pharmaceuticals LLC paid to date is stated as £1 (should be the equivalent of \$1,134,059) under these agreements.

-In September 2023, Hemogenyx Pharmaceuticals entered into a Master Services and Contract Agreement for a third party to provide clinical services and technologies for the forthcoming Phase I clinical trials for an initial term of 38 months, paying an aggregate of 2,530,057.
-This includes an upfront payment of 986,713 and monthly instalments over 38 months of 41,712 commencing in April 2024.
+In September 2023, Hemogenyx Pharmaceuticals entered into a Master Services and Contract Agreement for a third party to provide clinical services and technologies for the forthcoming Phase I clinical trials for an initial term of 38 months, paying an aggregate of \$2,530,057.
+This includes an upfront payment of \$986,713 and monthly instalments over 38 months of \$41,712 commencing in April 2024.
 No sums other than an upfront fee were paid during the year ended 31 December 2023.